What Is a Tiny Home?

 Tiny homes should mean tinier electricity and heating bills, but how do you actually go about hooking them up with an energy supplier?
 Luckily, there are several ways to make sure your tiny home is a cosy nest for you and yours.

 • If your tiny house will be in a fixed location, you can hook it up to the electricity and gas grids.
+Compare electricity providers to find the best deal for a small home.

 • A small well-vented stove is also a great option for the colder months of the year.
+Learn about the best home heating options in Ireland.

 • For venturing off-grid, generators, LPG tanks, and solar panels are good options for powering your home on wheels.
+You may also qualify for microgeneration incentives.

 • Infrared heaters are also gaining in popularity for heating small homes.

 • Inquire with your bank.
-Due to the smaller amounts of money involved in purchasing or building a tiny home, typically between €25,000-40,000, you probably won’t be able to get a mortgage for your tiny home.
-However, a loan should be a feasible alternative.
+Due to the smaller amounts of money involved in purchasing or building a tiny home, typically between €25,000–€40,000, you probably will not be able to get a mortgage.
+However, a personal loan should be a feasible alternative.
 Ensure you have sufficient funds when you embark on this venture.

 Are Tiny Homes Better for the Environment?